Did you know that by 2021, 82% of global internet traffic will be video…?

 Video on Youtube

-YouTubers are usually seeking information and entertainment: 65% of people use it to help them solve a problem (Google).
+YouTubers are usually seeking information and entertainment: 65% of people use it to help them solve a problem.
 It is, therefore, the perfect place to post how-to or explainer videos.
+Discover our online free youtube video editor to create informational videos.

 💡The maximum duration of a video on YouTube is...
 12h.
 But don't abuse it!
 Short and sweet seems to be the golden rule for videos, across the board.